 Methods for collecting footfall data have come a long way since the days of using ink or carbon paper to make footprints on paper which were then measured with wooden rulers.
-Today, the gold standard for collecting accurate Spatio Temporal Gait (STP) is an electronic, pressure-sensing walkway, such as the ProtoKinetics Zeno Walkway System.
+Today, the gold standard for collecting accurate Spatio Temporal Parameters (STP) during gait is an electronic, pressure-sensing walkway, such as the ProtoKinetics Zeno Walkway System.
 The Zeno Walkway System provides a direct measure as to where and when the foot is making contact with the ground.
 This allows STPs to be calculated directly without using algorithms or manual methods to determine important gait events, such as foot-strike and foot-off.

 Measuring Footfalls Temporally and Spatially